nightblade9/godot-nvda-integration/README.md

 I attempted to adapt and maintain the code for Godot 4.2.1 in 2024, and going forward.

+# Installation

+- Copy `addons` and `nvda.gdextension` into your project
+- Add `addons/nvda_integration/NvdaWrapper.gd` as an auto-load

+Call `NvdaWrapper.say(...)` to say any text.
+If NVDA is running, it will speak through NVDA using the user's settings.
+If NVDA is not running, it will fall back to Godot's text-to-speech (which is dependent on the underlying system's text-to-speech).

 # Development Instructions

 You need the same C++ pre-requisites installed that are required for the `godot` repository.
 Follow the [official build instructions for your target platform](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html#building-for-target-platforms).